mtimkovich/rip_quick_add/README.md

 ### Chrome Extension
 Install the Chrome extension from [Chrome Web Store][webstore].

+### Chrome Search Engine

+Adding `https://timkovi.ch/rip_quick_add_api?text=%s` as a search engine in Chrome will allow you to create calendar events from the address bar.

 ### Web App
 Alternatively, I have a running implementation [on my website][max].